Clare Henley-Halsted

-Clare Henley married name Clare Halsted (born 18 August 1948) is a retired British international fencer.
+Clare June Halsted (née Henley; born 18 August 1948) is a retired British international fencer who competed at two Olympic Games.

-Fencing career
+Biography

 She competed in the women's individual and team foil events at the 1972 and 1976 Summer Olympics.

+Henley was a member of the Thames Fencing Club.

-She represented England and won a gold medal in the team foil event, at the 1970 British Commonwealth Games in Edinburgh, Scotland.
+She represented England in the team foil event, at the 1970 British Commonwealth Games in Edinburgh, Scotland, winning a gold medal.

-Personal life

 She married fellow fencing international Nick Halsted in 1972 and their son Laurence Halsted (born 1984) also became an international fencer.

+She coached at Finchley Foil in Stanmore from 1992 until the club was shut down in 2023.